 The proposal needs to describe how the budget is going to be used, so we cannot support indirect costs.
 Overhead pay and "other expenses" is not permissible.
 Please put the faculty and research assistants into one figure.

-Comcast is interested in a wide range of networking technologies.
+Comcast is interested in a wide range of networking technologies, so there's no need to limit it to technologies pertinent to our existing businesses.

 Your proposal will be reviewed by the Innovation Fund Steering Committee at Comcast, representing a wide range of disciplines and functions.
 Below are some suggestions to help you create an effective proposal.